sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-solutions.md

 ## Part 3: Basic dmftar usage (10 min)

-All exercises are done from the `~/dmftar` folder in your home folder.
+All exercises are done in the exercise-specific directories in the `~/dmftar` folder located in your home folder on Lisa.

 ### Exercise 3.a.
 Show the options of dmftar